 By the rivers flowing gentle on my mind

 Having someone so special in your life that, no matter what troubles come your way, you hold your memories of them close until your very last breath, is a deeply profound message.
-I always wonder what might have happened to our wanderer without his memories of that special person to think about when life got tough on the road.
+I always wonder what might have happened to our wanderer without his memories of that special person to think about when life on the road got tough.

 As the well-known versions of this song are all quite jaunty, people often don’t realise quite how sad the final verse is.

 Our main character is now completely down on his luck.
 A hobo who has reached the end of the line, just about unable to go on.

 He’s drinking a cup of soup from a cracked pot over a fire in a train yard…presumably all the down-and-outs pooled their resources to give one another at least a little bit of nourishment to keep them going just one more day.

 Even at those very worst of times, what does he think of?
 Not himself or his situation.
 Not the people who have done him down over the years.
 Not the struggles of a life lived on the road…

 I pretend to hold you to my breast and find

 If you should meet someone so special that, even in your very darkest hours, your memories of them give you the hope and strength to pick yourself up and keep going for one more day, you are privileged indeed.

 John Hartford passed away in 2001 and Glen Campbell has suffered greatly from Alzheimer’s Disease in recent years.
 So The Band Perry released their version of “Gentle On My Mind” to celebrate Glen Campbell’s life and work.
 Their version of the song pulled in its fifth Grammy, which is an incredible achievement for any song.